eilccn/topiaries-info/README.md

 Maybe you will find what you are looking for here.

 ### Contributing to Topiaries
 Please use this space to share images, text, code, a note saying you stopped by the show, contact info, a signature, questions ...
-Use it like any other open-source repo, or don't.
+Use it like you would use any other open-source repo, or don't.

 ### Participating in Discussions
 1. Go to the Discussions Tab